-The task of the Management Company is to invest the monies paid into the Fund in accordance with the investment policy defined in the Management Regulations.
-The Management Regulations form an integral part of this Prospectus.
+The task of the Management Company is to invest the monies paid into the individual sub-fund in accordance with the investment policy defined in the Prospectus for the relevant sub-fund.

 Depositary and central administration agent

 The Fund's Depositary and central administration agent is CACEIS Bank, acting through its Luxembourg branch (CACEIS Bank, Luxembourg Branch).